d5/tengo/docs/tutorial.md

 # Tengo Language Syntax

 Tengo's syntax is designed to be familiar to Go developers while being a bit simpler and more streamlined.

 **You can test the Tengo code in online [Playground](https://tengolang.com).**

 ## Values and Value Types

-Tengo supports several different value types.
+In Tengo, everything is a value, and, all values are associated with a type.

 ```golang
 19 + 84               // int values